Aon Washington Report

 2017 Medicare Part D Disclosure Reminder

-This Aon Hewitt bulletin is a reminder of an annual disclosure requirement applicable to most employers that provide prescription drug coverage to individuals who are Medicare Part D-eligible.
+This Aon bulletin is a reminder of an annual disclosure requirement applicable to most employers that provide prescription drug coverage to individuals who are Medicare Part D-eligible.
 This disclosure is not new and should have occurred each year since 2006.
 The disclosure applies regardless of whether an employer provides retiree prescription drug benefits.

 For 2017 calendar year plans, the disclosure must occur no later than March 1, 2017.
 The annual disclosure must occur for any employer that provides prescription drug coverage to anyone who is Medicare Part D-eligible.